mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

 multiple GPUs, and also multiple hosts.

-The focus is not the model itself, the biggest contribution of this guide is a practical example of how to build a distributed and multi-gpu model with TensorFlow high level APIs, and what to expect as result when doing so.
+The focus is not the model itself, the biggest contribution of this guide is a practical example of how to build a model that can run on multiple GPUs and also on multiple hosts using the TensorFlow high level APIs, and what to expect when doing so.

 We assume you're already familiar with:
   * [Basic Estimators](https://www.tensorflow.org/extend/estimators)